chef/knife-ec2/README.md

 View additional information on configuring Windows images for bootstrap in the documentation for [knife-windows](https://docs.chef.io/plugin_knife_windows.html).

-#### Bootstrap Windows instance without user-data through winrm ssl transport
+#### Bootstrap Windows (2012 R2 and above platform) instance without user-data through winrm ssl transport

 Users can bootstrap the Windows instance without the need to provide the user-data. `knife-ec2` has the ability to bootstrap the Windows instance through `winrm protocol` using the `ssl` transport.
 This requires users to set `--winrm-transport` option as `ssl` and `--winrm-ssl-verify-mode` option as `verify_none`.
 This will do the necessary winrm ssl transport configurations on the target node and the bootstrap will just work.